Successful Restaurant Design Starts with a Plan

 2. Market Study

 The importance of a market study before embarking on the venture cannot be overemphasized.
 Without it, its simply like shooting aimless darts in the dark.
 The dart would land anywhere.
 The most expensive decor and delectable dishes might fail to attract customers if not catered to the local market interests.
-Studying the market will give you immense knowledge and wisdom to make critical decisions during the pursuit of the venture.
+Studying the market will give you immense knowledge and wisdom to make critical decisions during the restaurant design process.
 The economics of market study tell us to look into the following factors while doing a market study for any business venture.

 - Regional Culture